-The global genomics market size was estimated at USD 12.02 billion in 2016.
-It is anticipated to progress at a CAGR of 9.7% over the forecast period.
-Widening base of genomic data pool from genomic research activities is enabling physicians, biologists, and patients to further investigate genetic predisposition to certain diseases.
-Clinical application of this data pool is estimated to play a vital role in transforming healthcare system with respect to provision of more accurate, effective, and reliable disease management solutions.
+The global genomics market size was estimated at USD 15.48 billion in 2018 and is anticipated to expand at a CAGR of 8.6% over the forecast period.
+The growth of genomic data pool due research activities has enabled physicians, biologists, and patients to further investigate the genetic predisposition to certain diseases.
+Clinical application of this data pool is expected to play a major role in transforming the healthcare system with respect to the provision of more accurate, effective, and reliable disease management solutions.

-Although clinical application of genomic data is at a nascent stage in present, healthcare and research community are making attempts for effective integration of genetic information into clinical workflows.
-Several clinical centers, such as Stanford Health Care and other cancer research centers, have begun using available genomic information to devise personalized treatment regime.
-This, in turn, helps in bridging gap between translational research and clinical diagnosis & treatment.
+Although clinical application of genomic data is at a nascent stage in present, the healthcare and research community are making attempts for effective integration of genetic information into clinical workflows.
+Several clinical centers, such as Stanford Health Care and other cancer research centers, have begun using the available genomic information to devise personalized treatment regime.
+This, in turn, helps in bridging the gap between translational research and clinical diagnosis and treatment.

-Implementation of human genetic studies into various public health programs such as consumer wellness programs, population screening, and others is expected to increase over the coming years.
+Lucrative growth is anticipated regarding the implementation of human genetic studies into various public health programs such consumer wellness programs, population screening, and others.
 The programs are mainly aimed at optimizing preventive care for common chronic diseases such as cancer and heart disease.

-One of the primary factors likely to influence the growth of the market is how much and to what extent will medical community make use of available genomic information in personalized medicine.
-Scientists are combining data generated from sequencing with diagnostics, which has proven effective in enhancing personalized treatment landscape.
+One of the most important factors anticipated to impact this market is how much and to what extent the medical community will make the use of available genomic information in personalized medicine.
+Scientists are combining the data generated from sequencing with diagnostics, which has proven effective in enhancing personalized treatment landscape.

-Generation of a large amount of sequencing data is leading to significant growth in the functional genomics segment.
-Development of high-throughput technologies for gene as well as protein studies has supported the growth of the segment.
-Progress in the genomic industry from studying individual genes to entire genomes & proteomes within a relatively short time frame reflects the growth of the segment.
-Integration of high throughput solutions in functional genomics has offered possibility of developing efficacious drugs with fewer adverse effects.
+Generation of large amount of sequencing data has led to significant growth of functional genomics trend.
+Development of high-throughput technologies for gene as well as protein studies has supported the growth of this segment.
+Progress in the genomic industry from studying individual genes to entire genomes and proteomes within a relatively short time frame reflects the growth of this segment.
+Integration of high throughput solutions in functional genomics has offered the possibility of developing efficacious drugs with fewer adverse effects.
 Furthermore, use of behavioral genetic tool kits holds a significant potential for evaluation of competing hypotheses regarding modules and peculiarities of particular behavior.

-Miniaturization in instruments used in genomic applications is expected to help the market gain tremendous traction over the coming years.
-Advantages offered by these instruments include specificity, sensitivity, and automation for development of point-of-care diagnostics.
-With maturity in development of microfabrication technology, microfluidic systems are likely to be useful for different genomic detections.
-Major objectives of these miniaturized instruments is development of point-of-care devices.
-Moreover, rising usage of impedimetric detection is one of the promising factors to rev up adoption of instruments in the market.
-Advancements in circuits and systems are poised to augur well for the genomics market.
+Miniaturization in the instruments used in genomic applications is expected to serve as a fillip for market growth.
+The advantages offered by these instruments include specificity, sensitivity, and automation for the development of point-of-care diagnostics.
+With the maturity in development of microfabrication technology, microfluidic systems are observed to be useful for different genomic detections.
+The major objective of these miniaturized instruments is the development of the point-of-care device.

-With decrease in sequencing costs and improvements in informatics, genetic solutions are now widely accessible in various sectors ranging from small labs to large clinical settings.
-Based on end use, the market has been segmented into pharmaceutical & biotechnology companies, hospitals & clinics, academic & government institutes, clinical research, and other end users.
-Among these, pharmaceutical and biotechnology companies held the largest share in the market owing to increasing number of genetic research studies that aim at improving drug discovery process and development of efficacious drugs with fewer side effects.
+With the decrease in sequencing costs and improvements in informatics, genetic solutions are now widely accessible in various sectors ranging from small labs to clinical settings.
+Key usage segments consist of pharmaceutical and biotechnology companies, hospitals and clinics, academic and government institutes, clinical research, and other end users.
+Among these, pharmaceutical and biotechnology companies held the largest share owing to increase in the number of genetic research studies that aimed at improving drug discovery process and development of efficacious drugs with fewer side effects.

-Moreover, biotechnology companies are effectively using gene editing tools to address unmet needs of patients through development of recombinant and genetically engineered products.
-The others segment, including direct-to-consumers (DTC), agriculture research institutes, and forensic centers, is anticipated to represent a small share in the market.
+Moreover, biotechnology companies are effectively using gene editing tools to meet the unmet needs of patients through development of recombinant and genetically engineered products.
+Other end users that include Direct-To-Consumers (DTC), agriculture research institutes, and forensic centers is estimated to hold the lowest share in the current market.
 This is primarily because of less and slow usage of genetic tools within these entities.
-However, in the coming years, this segment is estimated to witness strong growth owing to growing popularity of DTC among consumers, government, and genomic companies.
+However, in the coming years, this segment is expected to witness lucrative growth owing to fact that DTC is receiving significant attention amongst consumers, government, and genomic companies.

-North America was the leading revenue contributor in 2016.
-Increasing investment on research by government organizations, rising patient awareness, and availability of sophisticated healthcare infrastructure are promoting technological advancements in the market.
-Local presence of key players such as Affymetrix, Inc.; Bio-Rad Laboratories, Inc.; Agilent Technologies; GE Healthcare; Illumina, Inc.; Cepheid, Inc.; and Danaher Corporation is also one of the key growth stimulants for the regional market.
+North America held the largest market share of overall market in 2018.
+Increasing investment on research by government organizations, rising patient awareness, and availability of sophisticated healthcare infrastructure has led to the increased technological advancements in this market.
+Local presence of key players such as Affymetrix, Inc.; Bio-Rad Laboratories, Inc.; Agilent Technologies; GE Healthcare; Illumina, Inc.; Cepheid, Inc.; and Danaher Corporation can also be attributed to the high market share.

-Asia Pacific is poised to witness the fastest growth in the coming years.
-Developing healthcare infrastructure in countries in the region is leading to increase in demand for biomarkers for diagnostics purposes.
-Rising adoption and awareness regarding genomic technologies for detection, treatment, and prognosis of various genetic disorders such as diabetes and cancer in emerging countries such as China and India are contributing to the growth of the regional market.
+Asia Pacific is expected to witness the fastest growth in the coming years.
+Developing infrastructure in these countries has led to the increased demand for biomarkers for diagnostics purposes.
+The market is anticipated to grow owing to increase in adoption and awareness about a number of genomics technologies in the emerging countries such as China and India for detection, treatment, and prognosis of various genetic disorders such as diabetes, cancer, and others.

-Some of the major players in the market are Thermo Fisher Scientific, Inc.; Agilent Technologies; Bio-Rad Laboratories, Inc.; Danaher; BGI; F. Hoffmann-La Roche Ltd.; Illumina, Inc.; Pacific Biosciences; Oxford Nanopore Technologies.; 23andMe, Inc.; Foundation Medicine, Inc.; and Myriad Genetics, Inc.
+Major players include Thermo Fisher Scientific, Inc.; Agilent Technologies; Bio-Rad Laboratories, Inc; Danaher; BGI; F. Hoffmann-La Roche Ltd..; Illumina, Inc; Pacific Biosciences; Oxford Nanopore Technologies.; 23andMe, Inc, Foundation Medicine, Inc, and Myriad Genetics, Inc.

-Companies are focusing on offering varied reagents that simplify workflow process.
-For instance, in January 2017, BD launched Precise WTA Reagents for accurate and simple quantification of genetic information from single cell analysis.
-Moreover, in July 2016, SGI-DNA, a company involved in synthetic genomics, entered into a distribution agreement with VWR.
-Under this agreement, VWR provides companies with reagents in North America and Europe.
+Companies are embracing the trend of offering varied reagents that simplify workflow process.
+For instance, in January 2017, BD launched Precise WTA Reagents for accurate and simple quantification of genetic information form single cell analysis.
+Moreover, in July 2016, SGI-DNA a company involved in synthetic genomics entered into a distribution agreement with VWR.
+Under this agreement, VWR provides the companies with reagents in North America and Europe.

-Thus, high saturation owing to a wide range of reagents & consumables has compelled players to adopt different strategies to stay ahead in the market.
-Agilent has also broadened its offering of CRISPR RNA libraries for genome-based research.
+Thus high saturation owing to a wide range of reagents and consumables has led players into adopting different strategies to sustain in the market.
+Agilent has also broadened its offering of CRISPR RNA libraries for genome based research.

 Base year for estimation